Ungdomshuset: Demolition

+New Ungdomshuset

+The new Ungdomshuset opened successfully on 11 July 2008, located at Dortheavej 61 in northwest Copenhagen's Bispebjerg area.
+This was after weekly demonstrations since March 2007.

 On Monday 22 December 2008, five women and ten men who were present in the house at the time of eviction, received sentences of imprisonment.
 Eleven people were sentenced to one year and three months, three people to one year and one (aged under 16) to nine months.
 They were sentenced with preparing to assault police officers, and preparing violence.
-The court case started on 22 August 2008 and the sentences were based on the fact that police officers found, among other things, Molotov cocktails and illegal fireworks during the eviction.

-Trivia

-In a Channel 4 interview broadcast on 14 November 2011, Metropolitan Police officer Mark Kennedy stated that, in the guise of an environmental activist, he was used by the police forces of 22 countries and that he himself was responsible for the closing down of Ungdomshuset in Copenhagen.
+In a Channel 4 interview, broadcast on 14 November 2011, British undercover police officer Mark Kennedy claimed that his inside intelligence was instrumental in the eviction of the original Ungdomshuset.